-Long-sightedness is often associated with a squint (where each eye appears to be looking in different directions).
-Because your child strains her eyes to see close up, she might complain of sore eyes, headache or fatigue.
-She might not be interested in reading because of the eye strain it causes, and her school work might be affected.
+If your child is older, she might tell you that she can see things in the distance more easily than close things, or she might need to strain her eyes to see close things clearly.
+This means she might complain of sore eyes, headache or fatigue.
+She might not be interested in reading because of the eye strain it causes, and you might notice issues with her schoolwork.

 When to see a doctor about long-sightedness symptoms

 You should see your GP or an optometrist if your child has any of the symptoms described above.